Bennington Potters Yard

 All of the pottery — 65 individual pieces, 14 different glazes — is on display and for sale in two locations in Vermont: Bennington Potters Yard in Bennington and Bennington Potters North in Burlington.

 Bennington Potters Yard, the four-acre property includes two historic buildings in addition to the pottery works.
-The 1922 Feed Mill, built on the site, is joined to a 19th century one room school house moved to the site in the early sixties.
+The 1922 Grist Mill, built on the site, is joined to a 19th century one room school house moved to the site in the early sixties.
 With 5,400 square feet of retail space, this unusual location offers many sophisticated interior design arrangements featuring furniture, rugs, wall art and all kinds of decorative accessories.
 Many and changing are the stylish table settings that showcase our dinnerware lines as well as glassware, flatware, linens, and other ceramics.
 Also featured are Bennington Potters bakeware and mugs, bowls, pitchers, et cetera.
 Even frequent visitors are always seeing something new.
 A great place for gift givers!

 Bennington Potters North is located in downtown Burlington between the famous Church Street Marketplace and the glorious Lake Champlain.
 This renovated brick factory built in 1883 features three floors full of Bennington pottery and everything to go with it — table linens, glassware, rugs, wall art, decorative accessories, stationery, gift ideas, and more.
 The two locations — both destination home style stores — share the same vision and mission in two very different ways.